HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 per item

-Notes: Low maintenance, shade/street tree with large crown.
+Low maintenance, shade/street tree with large crown.
 Tolerates drought and dry soil.
 Not subject to chlorosis as much as pin oak.
 Great fall color.
+Tolerate: Drought, Dry Soil, Black Walnut

 We guarantee a healthy specimen will be supplied at pick up.
 Due to variations in planting, site conditions and care, no guarantee or refunds will be given after tree pick up.
-For three-gallon specimens, you are investing in quality root stock vs vigorous above ground leafing or height.
-From strong roots grow strong trees!
+Remember, you are investing in quality root stock vs vigorous above ground leafing or height.
+The provided estimated heights at delivery are not guaranteed.

 Photos: Arbor Day Foundation and/or Missouri Botanical Garden Plant Finder